-Your Company's total Capital Adequacy Ratio (CAR) as of March 31 2016 stood at79.72% of the aggregate risk weighted assets on balance sheet and risk adjusted value ofthe off-balance sheet items which is well above the regulatory minimum of 15% providing muchneeded headroom for fund raising for business operations of the Company.
+Your Company's Capital Adequacy Ratio (CAR) as of March 31 2017 stood at 52.97% ofthe aggregate risk weighted assets on balance sheet and risk adjusted value of theoff-balance sheet items which is well above the regulatory minimum of 15% providing muchneeded headroom for fund raising for business operations of the Company.

 STANDARD ASSET'S PROVISIONING

-Further the Company has decided to create additional Floating Provision @ 1.50% ofStandard Assets over and above the statutory requirement which would be available foradjustment against Provision on Sub-standard Assets.
+Further the Company has decided to create additional Floating Provision @ 1.50% ofStandard Assets over and above the statutory requirement which is available foradjustment against specific Provision on Sub-standard Assets and NPAs.

 MANAGEMENT DISCUSSION AND ANALYSIS

 The Management Discussion and Analysis report for the year under review as requiredunder regulation 34(2)(e) of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 (Listing Regulations) isprovided as a separate section forming part of the Annual Report.